 Have you ever been in this awkward social situation?
-You’re up close and personal to someone whose breath is so foul you avoided inhaling through your nose?
+You’re up close and personal with someone whose breath is so foul you avoided inhaling through your nose?
 We all have.
 But what are the reasons that bad breath increases with age?

 Halitosis, the medical term for bad breath, is a common and often embarrassing condition.
 Bad breath is more common as we age.
 According to a new report, globally, we will spend over $23 billion to avoid it by 2026.
 We purchase mouthwash, mints, sprays, drops, gums, and many other products to prevent revolting mouth odor.